-Keep in mind this may be the older +15V/-15V variant of serial.
+Keep in mind this can be the older +15V/-15V variant of serial.
 If you want to connect to TTL level (0-5V) serial port you'll need a MAX232 or similar.

 Higher port speeds are nice if you want to print fine bitmap graphics not-very-slowly.